mitotic/graphterm/docs/start.rst

 *The GraphTerm is not yet ready to be executed with root privileges*.
-Run it logged in as a regular user.
-The ``--auth_code`` option can be used to specify an authentication code required for users connecting to the server.
+You should typically run it logged in as a regular user.
+The ``--auth_type=local`` (default) and ``--auth_type=user`` options should be used for security, as they require an authentication code to create a new terminal.
+Using the ``gterm`` command to create a new terminal provides additional security, as the command validates the server before opening a new terminal.
+The ``--auth_type=none`` and ``--auth_type=name`` options
+should only be used for teaching or demonstration purposes (or on computers where only trusted users have access).

 Although multiple hosts can connect to the terminal server, initially, it would be best to use ``graphterm`` to just connect to ``localhost``, on a computer with only trusted users.
 You can always use SSH port forwarding (see below) to securely connect to the